-Signal Excluse, chapter 5, Sections 0 & 1.
-Always learn to read and refer back to the 2.
-Read Chapter 2, Section 19 for what is allowed 3.
-Extra commands when not necessary on the foundation exercise(s) of an exercise.
-In this for hand positions during the Heel Free exercise. heeling portion.
-Or being savvy to give one extra case, read the description and scoring sections of command to maybe save the exercise, if the Novice Heel on Leash and Figure Eight & necessary.
-Just points off in this case but better Novice Recall.
-The advanced exercises (beyond than a possible NQ if it gets the dog back to Novice) will refer you back to the appropriate teamwork.
-Use the extra command wisely and sections. know when to use it.
-4. Not naturally moving arms at sides.
-For 5.
-Hands not hanging naturally at handler's side 6.
-Bringing left hand up after giving signal with example, holding arms and hands tight against as dog is coming in on the Recall portion to Sit in right hand to finish. (error on all finishes) legs while heeling. front.
+Signal Exercise, enapter 5, Sections 6 & 7 (not in any order).
+2. Read Chapter 2, Section 19 for what is allowed 3.
+Extra commands when not necessary on the for hand positions during the Heel Free exercise. heeling portion.
+Or being savvy to give one extra command to maybe save the exercise, if necessary.
+Just points off in this case but better than a possible NQ if it gets the dog back to teamwork.
+Use the extra command wisely and know when to use it.
+5. Hands not hanging naturally at handler's side 6.
+Bringing left hand up after giving signal with as dog is coming in on the Recall portion to Sit in right hand to finish. (error on all finishes) front.
 Chapter 2, Section 19.
 Considered an extra signal.
-Chapter 2, Sections 20 & 21 7.
-Holding signals and/or excessive body 8.
-Not returning the hand and arm to a natural Stepping into the dog during, or after a Halt. language with head and/or shoulder while giving position after giving a signal.
-For example, signals.
-Chapter 2, Section 20 holding the hand and arm stiff and out from the body at the end of a given signal.
-Chapter 2, Section 20
+Chapter 2, Sections 20 & 21 8.
+Not returning the hand and arm to a natural Stepping into the dog during, or after a Halt. position after giving a signal.
+For example, holding the hand and arm stiff and out from the body at the end of a given signal.
+Chapter 2, Section 20 for hand positions during the Heel Free exercise.
+5. Hands not hanging naturally at handler's side as dog is coming in on the Recall portion to Sit in front.
+Chapter 2, Section 19.
+8. Not returning the hand and arm to a natural position after giving a signal.
+For example, holding the hand and arm stiff and out from the body at the end of a given signal.
+Chapter 2,